Remisse/ecscalibur/README.md

 world.eventBus unsubscribe ("myListener", MyEvent)
 ```

-When adding listeners from within a System, it's good practice to remove them when the system gets paused:
+When adding listeners from within a System, it's good practice to remove them when the system pauses:

 ```scala 3
 private val listenerName = "myListener"